brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 While this proposal lets us give a name to the lambda's _type_, it does not let us give a name to the lambda _instance_.
 So such recursion would still require a new language feature, such as [P0839](https://wg21.link/p0839).

-However, it would prevent us from being able to just deduce `const`-ness, as this proposal does.
+However, [P0839](https://wg21.link/p0839) would prevent us from being able to just deduce `const`-ness, as this proposal does.

-Additionally, a named object parameter is arguably less confusing than having `this` potentially refer to a different type - and makes it less surprising that we cannot directly acces our members without said parameter.
+Additionally, a named object parameter is arguably less confusing than having `this` potentially refer to a different type - and makes it less surprising that we cannot directly access our members without said parameter.
 Here is a comparison between this proposal and the R0 proposal adjusted for requiring explicit access for the initial `optional` example.
 They are pretty similar:

 <table style="width:100%">
 <tr>